Cyfrin/moccasin/docs/source/tutorials/zksync-getting-started.rst

 Deployment
 ==========

-To deploy to a zksync network, you have to do a lot of work.
+To deploy to a ZKsync network, you have to do a lot of work.

 1. Setup your network
 =====================